Murdo-C/captainmurdo.github.io/reading.md

 - Death's End by Cixin Liu ⭐️

 ### Non-Fiction
+- Alone on the Wall by Alex Honnold
 - Digital Minimalism by Cal Newport
 - Seven Brief Lessons on Physics by Carlo Rovelli
 - Four Thousand Weeks by Oliver Burkeman